aqxiy/paramrem/README.md

 I'll try my best to explain the workings:

 It's parametric-automated functional around controlled sequence RNG method with proven biochem relevant numericals deliberating dynamic modification to volume and speed.
-In other words, the general idea to advance 1st and last song along fluctuations to volume and speed defined along a special number preset interval pattern with RNG functionality alongside key amplitude breakpoints applied to deciding extent of volume or tempo modification.
+In other words, the general idea is to advance along fluctuations to volume and speed defined along a special number preset interval pattern with RNG functionality alongside key amplitude breakpoints applied to deciding extent of volume or tempo modification.

 So, from code background, in my best working config